skyvers/skyve-dev-guide/_pages/common-patterns.md

 Contact to be retrieved.
 When the bean is retrieved from the persistence layer, the bean is correctly typed.

-Note the distinction here between `org.skyve.metadata.user.User` and `modules.admin.domain.User`
+Note the distinction here between `org.skyve.metadata.user.User` and `modules.admin.domain.User` (see more below).

 The Contact is declared in the application domain - in the admin module, and `modules.admin.domain.User` is similarly the modules.admin.domain.User is part of the declared application, not the Skyve platform itself.